In Conclusion WCC

 by way of unity.
 This fact causes unity to be of singular importance to us.

-Moreover, it is an aspect of Deity/God that we can now directly partake in, thanks to the
+Moreover, it is an aspect of Deity that we can now directly partake in, thanks to the

 qualification of 'certainty.'
 Where previously we were limited to envisioning

-ourselves as separate and distinct from Deity/God, it allows us to see ourselves as an actual
+ourselves as separate and distinct from Deity, it allows us to see ourselves as an actual

-aspect of Him.
+aspect of It.
 This change in thinking is due to our ability to take appropriate

-responsibility for ourselves as it is dictated by Him in the form of 'certainty.'
+responsibility for ourselves as it is dictated by Ultimacy in the form of 'certainty.'

 Hence this realization marks a true revelation in human thought.
 It also shows that